risingwavelabs/risingwave-docs-legacy/docs/deploy/deploy-k8s-helm.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/risingwave-k8s-helm/" />
 </head>

 This guide walks you through the process of deploying RisingWave in a single Kubernetes cluster with Helm.
-Now Helm is the only recommended method for deploying a RisingWave cluster on Kubernetes.

 ## Prerequisites